 The “modern” part of the Strip, around Aria and CityCenter is a nice contemporary refreshment.
 The Veer twins, luxury residential towers which lean in opposite directions (about five degrees from center) are indeed eye catching.

 And then there are Wynn and Encore.
 The richest and the most glorious of them all.
 Make the time and take your time.
 Even if your legs are about to fall off, trust me, these two giants are worth it.
 Especially if you learn about Mr. Wynn’s story.
 Once again, take that Big Bus tour, they will tell you all about it.
 (I swear to my dog I am not getting paid for this.)

 I have stayed in the Excalibur (the location close to Mandalay bay convention center is quite ok, and since there is also a bus station very close to the hotel, I can easily recommend it), Polo Towers (which is more centrally located) and The Luxury Suites International at the Singature.
 However, I think that any of the hotels on the Strip serve their “purpose” … and that is to gamble until you drop and preferably not leave the hotel at all.
-Although I am not the right person to advice you on that part of the fun, I did learn that the machines are all over the place.
+Although I am not the right person to advise you on that part, I did learn that the slot machines are all over the place.
 They start by welcoming you at the airport and they don’t forget to say goodbye when you leave as well.
 I think they even have them in oil stations …

 The prices of Las Vegas hotels can double on weekends, so if you are on a budget, it might be smart of you to take a room a bit off the Strip.
 Check out Booking.com for deals or try Airbnb – if you register via this link you can get a 30 € discount for your first booking (the total cost of your booking has to be over 300€).

 Shopping in Las Vegas